Our Approach to Religious Life

 Taken up in glory.
 (1 Ti 3:16, NASB)

-Last comes the “private faith” of individual Christians– a faith that follows the same pattern of corporate faith but on a personal level.
-Private faith differs from other kinds of faith in dealing with personal (vice common or group) circumstances.
-In private faith, the individual raises up personal circumstances in prayer and then acts on those circumstances with a sound conscience in faith toward God.
+Last comes the arena of “private faith” of individual Christians– an arena where faith follows the same pattern as corporate faith but on a personal level.
+The private arena differs from other arenas in dealing with personal (vice common or group) circumstances.
+In the private arena, individuals raise up their personal circumstances in prayer toward God and then act on those circumstances with a good conscience in faith toward God.
 “So whatever you believe about these [private] things keep between yourself and God.
 Blessed is the man who does not condemn himself by what he approves” (Ro 14:22, NIV).

 What has all of the above got to do with anything?
-For one thing, ignorance of the three “faiths” has serious consequences.
-Try to make everything into a matter of common faith and you have a “legalism of words” that backfires into pious ungodliness.
+For one thing, ignorance of the three arenas of faith has serious consequences.
+For example, try to make everything into a matter of common faith and you have a neverending argument over the essentials of Christian identity.
 Absolutize corporate faith and you get a cult.
-Reduce everything to private faith and you get a “legalism of feelings” that collapses into gross subjectivity and sentimentality.
+Reduce everything to private faith and you get a “me and Jesus” fan club of gross subjectivity and sentimentality in place of a church.

 What to do?
 Every age has its weaknesses and strengths.
 The most pressing problem in the 21st century is the loss of corporate faith.
-Christian faith is community-oriented while the secular world is not.
-Corporate faith is therefore the most problematic of the three faiths.
-It is where Christian life is made concrete– but it’s also the least understood and the most violated kind of faith.
+Christian faith is manifested in intentional communities while the secular world increasingly resorts to forced communities to deal with societal disintegration.
+The corporate faith has thus become the most problematic of the three arenas.
+It is where Christian life is manifested in concrete ways–where private is held accountable and perfected, but it’s also the least understood and the most neglected arena of faith.
 Corporate faith is where moral struggles are won or lost and where most spiritual failures and successes occur.

 Corporate faith suffers these days because it is the arena of secondary traditions– secondary traditions that have often become irrelevant or counterproductive through denial or neglect.
 Secondary traditions may of course be rooted in scripture, but they are also products of wisdom– of prior traditions, of reason, and of experience.
 They therefore should occasionally be pulled out and reevaluated to see if they are still appropriate to changed circumstances.